Katie Phang

-Kathleen Suzanne Phang (born August 1, 1975) is an American lawyer, political commentator, podcaster, and television host.
-She hosts The Katie Phang Show, which airs on the weekends on MSNBC and Thursdays to Fridays on Peacock.
+Kathleen Suzanne Phang (born August 1, 1975) is an American lawyer, political commentator, podcaster, and former television host.
+She previously hosted The Katie Phang Show on MSNBC until 2025.

 Early life

 Phang was born in Miami, Florida.
-Her father immigrated to the United States from South Korea at the age of 19.
+Her father emigrated to the United States from South Korea at the age of 19.
 Phang graduated from Miami Palmetto Senior High School in Pinecrest, Florida.
-She earned a Bachelor of Arts in political science from Yale University and a Juris Doctor from the University of Miami's School of Law, graduating in 2000.
+She earned a Bachelor of Arts in political science from Yale University and a Juris Doctor from the University of Miami School of Law, graduating in 2000.
 She then worked for the state attorney's office in Miami-Dade County.

 Career

 In 2005, Phang joined WFOR-TV as a legal consultant to discuss the trial of Michael Jackson.
 The chief assistant to the state attorney, Katherine Fernandez Rundle, informed her that she needed to quit the role, because Rundle "does not want her assistants providing public legal analysis or commentary regarding criminal trials".
 Phang instead quit her job with the state attorney's office, keeping the unpaid legal consultant role and joining a private law firm.
 She also covered the trial of Robert Blake and the Terri Schiavo case for WFOR.
 She became a legal analyst for Fox News, and was a frequent guest of Greta Van Susteren.